wyxather/custom_memory/README.md

 ## Advantages

-- No linking to the CRT library on Windows.
+- Avoid heap usage or linking to the CRT library on Windows.
-- No calls to Windows API functions.
+- Avoid calling Windows API functions.
 - All allocations and deallocations within your application can be redirected to the custom allocators.

 ## Limitations